Jevan-National-University-of-Singapore/MicrogridEconomyDashboard/ReadMe.md

 This repo contains all the material for the microgrid dashboard

 # Dependencies
-_Currently only have 1 dependecy so have no requirements.txt_
+_Currently only have 2 dependecies so have no requirements.txt_

 - pyside6 (`pip install pyside6`)
+- numpy-financial(`pip install numpy-financial`)

 ## Architecture
 Database: python SQLite